docktermj/scouting/skits/RadioSkit.md

 | **ALL**        | ...the Boy Scouts of America.|
 |                | BLACKOUT |

-### 2025 Tesomas Staff Reunion
+### 2025 Tesomas Staff Reunion revival

 - Date: 2025-08-23
 - Place: Camp Tesomas, Grand Council Ring
 - Actors: Michael Dockter, Dave Schuh, Peter Kester, Jim Hartwig, John Van Dreese
 - Introduction

     > The year is 1977, camp staff week some 48 years ago.
     > The Aquatics Staff realizes that they don't have a script for opening campfire.
     > So between their scheduled tanning sessions, they craft a skit so simple that they can't screw it up.
     > It's known as "The Radio Skit".

     > Before you are the original Tesomas Cast members from 1977.
->>
+    >
->> - Mike Dockter, Aquatics 1977.
+    > - Mike Dockter, Aquatics 1977.
->>
     > - Dave Schuh, Aquatics 1977 and ceremonies director.
     > - Pete Emanuel.
 (Pause) Sorry, Pete couldn't be with us tonight.
-However we are fortunate to have his understudy of 48 years, Pete Kester.
+However, we are fortunate to have his understudy of 48 years, Pete Kester.
     > - Jim Hartwig, Aquatic Director 1977.
     > - John Van Dreese,  Program Director 1977.
 Why a Program Director?
 The skit calls for 5 people and there were only 4 on the waterfront.
+    >
     > We present the original cast of "The Radio Skit".